evkx/evkx.github.io/content/models/hyundai/inster/inster_long_range/_index.md

 ## Exterior

-The Hyundai Inster Long Range, with dimensions of 3825 mm in length, 1610 mm in width, and 1610 mm in height, falls into the B-segment car, often referred to as a supermini, is a small car typically suitable for urban driving, offering a good balance of efficiency, size, and cost.
+The Hyundai Inster Long Range, with dimensions of 3825 mm in length, 1610 mm in width, and 1610 mm in height, falls into the Mini-segment cars, often referred to as city cars or A-segment cars, are the smallest class of cars.
+They are designed primarily for urban environments and offer a compact size, excellent maneuverability, and economical operation. .
 You can choose between 17 different paint colors when ordering this model.
 Additionally, you can choose between 3 wheels with sizes from 15 to 17 inches.

 The car has four [regular doors](../../../../technology/doors/) and a [hatchback-style liftgate](../../../../technology/doors/#hatcback-style-liftgate).